Ryan Lab Group

 Eric Sobolewski, PhD.
 Assistant Professor, Department of Health Sciences, Furman University.
 Graduated 2014.

 Gena Gerstner, PhD.
-Assistant Professor, Department of Human Movement Sciences, Old Dominion University.
+Research Assistant Professor, Department of Exercise and Sport Science, University of North Carolina at Chapel Hill..
 Graduated 2019.

 Jacob Mota, PhD.
 Assistant Professor, Department of Kinesiology, University of Alabama.
 Graduated 2020.